-There is a formal communication channel to coordinate doubts about the interpretation of the accounting policies, through which the different business areas can ask for advice on specific issues which, due to their specificity or complexity, may raise doubts about the way they should be registered in the Group's accounting books.
+There is a formal communication channel to coordinate doubts about the interpretation of the accounting policies, consisting of a general inbox for electronic mail managed by the Annual and Consolidated Accounts Department.
+Through which the different business areas can ask for advice on specific issues which, due to their specificity or complexity, may raise doubts about the way they should be registered in the Group's accounting books.